 Rear Light Cluster Bulbs Replacement

-Most tail light bulbs covered here are halogen, and are readily available from dealers and auto stores.
-However, some tail lights use LED elements and these usually have to be replaced in their entirety.
+Most rear light bulbs covered here are halogen, and are readily available from dealers and auto stores.
+However, some rear lights use LED elements and these usually have to be replaced in their entirety.
 Again, Haynes will tell you if that’s the case and how to go about doing it.

 This task requires no experience and only basic tools.
 It’ll take you a few minutes, depending on your model.

 When to change your rear light cluster bulb